noor188/School-Management-System/README.md

 3. JUnit

 ### Business Requirement:
-Your task is to create a basic School Management System where students can register for courses, and view the course assigned to them.
+Created a basic School Management System where students can register for courses, and view the course assigned to them.